nextflow-io/nf-prov/README.md

 ./launch.sh run test.nf -plugins nf-prov
 ```

-An alternative method to build and test the plugin for development purposes;
+An alternative method to build and test the plugin for development purposes:

 ```bash
 # builds the plugin .zip and copies it to the local ${HOME}/.nextflow/plugins,